Open Data, Transparency and Boundary Delimitation in Mexico: Public Mapping Project Mexico

 The public mapping project Mexico (PMP-Mexico) seeks to create a public space where anyone can participate freely in the redistricting process at the federal and local level.
 On one side, the platform invites civil society to get involved in the design of federal and local electoral boundaries and, on the other side, it seeks to increase transparency in the redistricting process.
 Through a digital platform that can be hosted by the electoral authority, a nongovernmental organization, or academic institutions, citizens can have access to the information related to the redistricting process (standards, stages, concepts, indicators), they can draw their own districts, evaluate the current scenarios, compare proposed plans offered by different actors (electoral bureaucrats, courts, parties or other citizens), and make their suggestions to the electoral authority.
 By making use of new information and mapping technologies, this project helps society interact with public institutions, improve the quality of representation and promotes the development of democratic culture.
 In sum, the PPR-Mexico looks to enrich the democratic life in Mexico by shrinking the gap between its citizens, its representatives, and the institutions in which they coexist.

-Electoral map of the State of Mexico
+Electoral map of the State of Mexico at the Municipal Level

 Why is it important to connect the redistricting process with the open government strategy?